prem0711-12/production-support-case-studies/Case 01 : Deposited Funds But Balance Not Updated/readme.md

 - 2 rows found with paymentstatus = PENDING
 - txnid = null on both records
 - This confirmed the payment gateway did not return a successful transaction ID, leaving both deposits stuck in PENDING state.

+## Step 4 — Development Team Escalation & Root Cause

+Since this was a live production issue affecting a customer's balance, I did not spend additional time on further investigation.
+After completing checks across GCP Logs, MySQL, and Cassandra, I summarized my findings and escalated to the development team via Slack.
+As the incident occurred after working hours with no immediate response on the channel, I waited 10 minutes before directly calling the on-call developer to ensure it was picked up without further delay.

+Developer Finding:
+-  After reviewing the logs and payment flow, the developer confirmed the root cause — the payment gateway had sent a callback to our system with paymentId returning as null.
+Since our application requires a valid paymentId to proceed with processing, the transaction was rejected internally and remained stuck in PENDING state in both MySQL and Cassandra.

+Resolution:

+The payment gateway team was notified about the null paymentId being returned in their callback response.
+They acknowledged the issue and applied a fix on their end.

+Additional Context — GCP Alerting:

+-  During this investigation it was also noted that our GCP alerting system had already flagged this error before the customer reached out.
+Our applications running on GCP are connected to Slack via alerting policies — when specific critical keywords such as error appear in application logs, an automatic notification is sent to the designated Slack channel along with the application name.
+-  This means the issue was visible in our monitoring before it was reported — something worth noting for future incident response timing.